Causes of heart attack: What is the reason behind the fatal ailment?

 Heart attack is one of the most known, common and fatal health concerns.
 Presently, it affects millions of people all over the world.
 This ailment also has a great mortality rate.
 Despite its high incidence, awareness and information about the fundamentals of this disease are lagging.
 In order to seek timely treatment and management, it is important to know about the symptoms and causes of heart attack.

-In this article, with insights from Dr. Rashi Khare, we will explore the most common reasons for heart attack.
+In this article, with insights from our cardiologists, we will explore the most common reasons for heart attack.
 But before we dwell on the reasons, let us first study what this condition is all about?

 Heart attack: What is it?

 Heart attack is also known as myocardial infarction.
 It is a serious medical emergency that occurs when the blood flow to the heart gets blocked.

 There is usually a formation of blood clots due to this blockage leading to complete disruption of blood supply.
 The blockage can not only disrupt the blood flow but also damage or destroy the organ due to an inadequate supply of oxygen.

 A heart attack is characterised by a pressure, tightness, squeezing sensation or pain in the chest or arms, pain that radiates to the neck, jaw or back, nausea, indigestion, heartburn, abdominal pain, shortness of breath, cold sweating, fatigue, and sudden dizziness.

 Cardiovascular diseases are highly common all across the globe.
 It is responsible for the deatlh of close to 17.9 million people worldwide.
 Out of these stark figures, 85% of the deaths are attributed to heart attack.

 Primarily, the reason for heart attack is the formation of plague caused by a build-up of fat, cholesterol and various other substances.
 The said plague forms in the arteries of the heart which is responsible for supplying oxygen-rich blood to the heart and causes the arteries to narrow.